-When it comes to purchasing a generator, the commercial generator is quite different than the residential one.
+When it comes to purchasing a generator, the residential generator is quite different than the commercial one.
 Usually, your home needs a light-to-moderate power back up, which can be covered by a smaller, portable generator.

 On the other hand, a commercial building requires a power backup system that will ensure a minimal gap so that the electronic devices in your office don’t stop working.

 The generator must have an automatic operation and an automatic voltage regulator, which will make sure there’s no interruption in power supply and has a continuously-controlled voltage to protect the equipment.

 If you’re looking for a good generator for your industrial building, there are so many companies from where you can buy one.
 You can also go to Krugerpower.com.au to check out a list generators to pick from.

 Sizing a Generator for Commercial Building: Things to Consider